seb-jones/php-artisan-powertools/README.md

 * `db:reseed`
 * `relate`

 Below are brief descriptions of each command.
-For more please type `php artisan help command`
+For more information please type `php artisan help command`

 ### make:crud